lpan/lpan.github.io/_includes/intro.md

-I am currently trying to finish up my undergrad at the University of Waterloo.
+I am currently trying to finish my undergrad at the University of Waterloo.
 I live in Toronto.